ivine-GIT/NLP_Transformer/README.md

 # NLP_Transformer

-This is a Transformer based implementation of a German-English translator.
+This is a Transformer based implementation of the German-English translator in pyTorch.

 This script was developed using the implementation in https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec.
 Hence, big credit goes to Samuel Lynn-Evans.